About the Columbia River: Above Grand Coulee Dam

 Spokane River Regional Toxics Task Force

-The Spokane River Regional Toxics Task Force (Task Force) leads efforts to find and reduce toxic compounds in the Spokane River.
-The goal of the task force is to develop a comprehensive plan to bring the Spokane River into compliance with water quality standards for PCBs (polychlorinated biphenyls).
+The Spokane River Regional Toxics Task Force leads efforts to find and reduce toxic compounds in the Spokane River.
+Their goal is to develop a comprehensive plan to bring the Spokane River into compliance with water quality standards for PCBs (polychlorinated biphenyls).
 These pollutants exceed water quality standards in several segments of the river.